 This week’s episode’s of the Bob Thurman Podcast was brought to you in part through the monthly support of the Tibet House US Membership Community and Menla Retreat and Dewa Spa in Phoenicia, New York.

 Buddhism As Evolutionary Sport – Ep.
-224 of the Bob Thurman Podcast is excerpted from a series of talks given at the California Institute of Integral Studies.
+224 of the Bob Thurman Podcast is excerpted from the talk “Buddhism, Religion or Evolutionary Sport” given at the California Institute of Integral Studies.

 Listen to more archive recordings from from past Robert A.F.
 Thurman teachings + public events please consider becoming a Tibet House US member.
 To learn about the benefits of Tibet House US Membership please visit: www.tibethouse.us.